 That’s all Coffitivity does, but that’s all it’s designed to do.
 If a little background noise would help you focus on your work, give it a try and let us know what you think.

 Mural is a visual collaboration tool designed specifically for creative freelancers.
-It encourages you to brainstorm ideas using visual aids – a sort of a digital canvas where you place your content, integrate multimedia elements like photos and videos and overall visualize where different items actually are in your plan.
+It encourages you to brainstorm ideas using visual aids – a sort of a digital canvas where you place your content, integrates multimedia elements like photos and videos and overall visualizes where different items actually are in your plan.